pknell/cloud-formation-daily-test/blog-cf.md

 ```

 The policy I'm using includes all the permissions needed for the Docker CF template but
 intentionally excludes items such as Billing, KMS, and deletion of CloudTrail logs.
-If you're using your project's
+If you're testing your project's
-CF template, instead of the one used in this example, you'll need to create a policy
+CF template, you'll need to create a policy (or customize this one) to meet the needs of your application stack and
-(or customize this one) to meet the needs of your application stack and organization's requirements.
+organization's requirements.

 After IAM, the next resources are the Lambda functions:
 ```